ManifoldsHu/FourDExplorer/README.md

 [![Explore Data](https://iili.io/QkZb5J.png)](https://freeimage.host/i/QkZb5J)

-## Further Topics
+## Document

-### Calibration
 TODO

-### DPC
-TODO

 ## Performance

 The speed of the 4D-STEM dataset loading and reconstruction is basically determined by the disk IO speed.
-For a typical 1 GB dataset stored on HDD hard disk with 100 MB/s read-out speed, it takes about 10 seconds for reconstruction.
+For a typical 4 GB dataset stored on HDD hard disk with 100 MB/s read-out speed, it takes about 40 seconds for reconstruction.

 4D-Explorer never read the whole dataset into memory at once.
 It usually does not require large memory for computing.